israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Boolean

 The value passed as the first parameter is converted to a boolean value, if necessary.
 If the value is omitted or is 0, -0, null, false, NaN, undefined, or the empty string (""), the object has an initial value of false.
+If the DOM object document.all is passed as a parameter, the new boolean object also has an initial value of false.